cadenchang/global_seq_alignment_alg/README.md

-Usage: python3 align.py < {inputfile.fasta}
+Usage: python3 align.py < {inputfile}
-Fasta file contains two sequences of DNA to be aligned algorithm returns the highest scoring alignment of the given sequences
+Input file in fasta format, contains two sequences of DNA to be aligned

+Implements global DNA sequence alignment using a simple similarity scoring scheme with a linear gap penalty:
+M for each matched pair in the alignment, m for each mismatch, and g for each gap